MichaelSafwatHanna/code-challenge-1/README.md

 Clone this repo and build a simple dictionary key/value store script using only core NodeAPI and ECMAScript 5 or 6.
 Store the key/value dictionary using filesystem.
 The client should be a standalone terminal tool.
-Once you have finished the challenge email the completed zip or link to a git repo of your choice.
+Commit and track your work history in a new GitLab repo.
+Once finished email the link to your repo.

 ### Store Commands